Checking the expiration dates on food is obviously the safe approach.

 There’s another “X factor” involved, even when using high-quality, pure essential oils.
 They’re almost always diluted with carrier oils, because using essential oils can irritate your skin due to their strength.
 Some carrier oils like black currant and borage have the shortest shelf life and can go bad after just six months, and commonly-used ones like grapeseed and soybean oil typically last just a year.
 Coconut and jojoba oils, on the other hand, can last more than five years.

 So the moral of the story is: don’t just judge the quality of your essential oils by looking at the label to check the oil’s GC/MS numbers (gas chromatography and mass spectrometry, which measure the oil’s chemical composition).
-The shelf life of essential oils also depends on what’s used as a carrier oil.
+The shelf life of essential oils also depends on the carrier oil it’s diluted with.

 What Causes Essential Oils to Lose Effectiveness?

 We’ve already mentioned that pure essential oils aren’t vulnerable to many of the usual culprits — yeast, mildew and mold — that often cause products to spoil or become rancid.
-Sealed essential oil bottles kept in a dark, cool place can theoretically last almost forever.
+Sealed essential oil bottles kept in a dark, cool place can have an extensive shelf life.

 The therapeutic properties and benefits of essential oils are largely based on the active ingredients in them.
 The most important ones are monoterpenols, sesquiterpenes, monoterpenes, sesquiterpenoids and monoterpenoids, and the latter two will oxidize when exposed to the air.